Checklist - is bankruptcy right for you?

 - More about the impact of bankruptcy on your credit rating.

-If you own any belongings, apart from basic household goods and things you need for work, they may be sold, with the proceeds used towards paying your creditors.
+If you have any belongings, apart from basic household goods and things you need for work, they might be sold and the proceeds used towards paying your creditors.

 - More about the impact of bankruptcy on your belongings